nazdridoy/ngpt/docs/examples/advanced.md

 # Use a specific model and configuration
 ./enhanced_ngpt.py -c 1 -m gpt-4o "Explain neural networks"

-# Use with markdown formatting
+# Use with markdown formatting (static, after completion)
-./enhanced_ngpt.py -p "Explain quantum computing with code examples"
+./enhanced_ngpt.py --prettify "Explain quantum computing with code examples"

+# Use with real-time markdown formatting
+./enhanced_ngpt.py --stream-prettify "Compare different sorting algorithms"

+# Use with web search
+./enhanced_ngpt.py --web-search "Latest advancements in quantum computing"

+# Interactive mode with real-time markdown formatting
+./enhanced_ngpt.py -i --stream-prettify

+# Log conversation to file
+./enhanced_ngpt.py --log conversation.log "Explain the theory of relativity"

+# Set custom system prompt/preprompt
+./enhanced_ngpt.py --preprompt "You are a Python expert.
+Provide concise code examples."
+"How to use async in Python?"

+# Combine multiple features
+./enhanced_ngpt.py --web-search --stream-prettify --preprompt "You are a research assistant" "Latest breakthroughs in quantum computing"
 ```

 ## Next Steps